 You seem to feel unsatisfied with the physical therapy that you were receiving for your back pain.
 Keep in mind that a number of different options to treat back pain exist.
 Some people find that visiting a chiropractor or trying acupuncture is helpful.
 Others may find relief by using hot and cold packs, exercising, resting at home, or taking pain-relievers (such as acetaminophen, aspirin, or ibuprofen) when you feel pain.
 It is always advisable to discuss treatment options with a health care provider beforehand.

 You may consider seeing a health care provider (perhaps a different one) for another opinion or for another referral to a specialist.
-If you are a student at Columbia, you can make an appointment to see a health care provider by calling Primary Care Medical Services at x4-2284 or by logging in to Open Communicator.
+If you are a student at Columbia, you can make an appointment to see a health care provider by contacting Medical Services (Morningside) or the Student Health Center (CUMC).

 Even though your back pain may be driving you nuts, seeking other opinions from health care providers may help take the pain off the proverbial back-burner.